beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 - **From the Command Palette**: Open the palette and select "Delete Current Item".
 - A confirmation dialog will appear before the item is permanently deleted.
 If you delete a folder, all its contents will also be deleted.

+### 4.5.
+Organizing with Drag & Drop

+You can organize your prompts and folders by dragging and dropping them in the sidebar.

+- **Reordering**: Click and drag an item to a new position relative to another item.
+A visual indicator will show where it will be placed (above or below).
+- **Nesting (Creating Sub-folders)**: Drag a prompt or another folder and drop it directly onto a folder to move it inside.
+This allows you to create a nested, hierarchical structure.
+- **Moving to Root**: Drag an item to an empty area at the bottom of the list to move it to the root level.

 ## 5. AI-Powered Refinement

 This is one of PromptForge's key features.
 You can ask your connected local LLM to improve your prompt.